 While no one likes the idea of being a burden to their families, often plans are not able to avoid such a situation ahead of time.
 This may be due to a reluctance to invest money now toward comfort and care we may or may not need in the future.

-But as people discover the considerable resources it takes to care for infirm parents and other loved ones, the business of long-term care insurance is growing.
-Depending on where you live, a nursing home or other care facility may cost over $90,000 each year (in New York state).
+But, as people discover, there are considerable resources needed to care for infirm parents and other loved ones.
+The business of long-term care insurance is growing.
+Depending on where you live, a nursing home or other care facility may cost over $90,000 each year.
 Long-term care policies cover major expenses such as in-home healthcare, assisted living facilities, and nursing homes for those who are ill for long periods of time—regardless of age.

 Here are some of the basics of long-term care insurance.